galeoconsulting/atlassian-rest-cli/README.md

 ###Working modes

-* JIRA web-executor interface - allows to execute script input from Jira admin interface, no continuous working session support and no working context preservation between invocations.
+* Web-executor interface - allows to execute script input from admin interface, no continuous working session support and no working context preservation between invocations.
-* JIRA web-cli interface - allows to create and manage working scripting sessions from Jira admin interface, connect to them and execute script code in the scripting session context - state is preserved between invocations.
+* Web-cli interface - allows to create and manage working scripting sessions from admin interface, connect to them and execute script code in the scripting session context - state is preserved between invocations.
 * The are sample console clients available (Ruby, Groovy) which work similar to interactive language shells (irb, groovysh).
 * Sample JIRA configuration scripts.